bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/it-expressions.md

 The `it` keyword never stands for an expression, but rather for a single value.
 Often it stands, in turn, for the serial values of a plural expression.
 But it can only stand for one value at a time.

+Watch the video about the [It-without-Whose construct](https://www.youtube.com/watch?v=yz0V4Si849E&list=PLiD3_RDV00JfbODj7IAXC0jfP7BKSj6Yr&index=5) to have more information about this clause.